pikatchu/closedsource/book/0660-angelo3.md

 Jasmina wandered through the workshop, her fingers trailing over scattered drone parts, wires, and metal casings.
 As she turned a corner, her eyes widened, and she pointed excitedly.

 “Hey!
 I know those parts!” she exclaimed.
-“That’s what I used to fix Sylvia!”
+“That's what I used to fix Sylvia!”

 Angelo, who had been watching them with mild curiosity, raised an eyebrow.
 “You know how to fix a service robot?”